 One of the reasons time travel is so appealing is that it allows us to go back and fix certain events and actions which led to our dystopian present.
 This “Deus ex Machina” allows a time traveler to arrive back in the future with the status quo reinstated.
 Of course, the time traveler won’t know if their adjustments on the past worked unless they can get back to the future.
 Depending on how far back in the past they went, they might be able to wait it out, not needing to travel immediately to the present they left.
 Another alternative is to send someone who doesn’t age.
 In this way, there is only the need to travel backward in time.
 Especially if the time traveler isn’t the expert in time travel, this method is the safest way to change the past, as it doesn’t require a return trip.
 However, it still hinges on sending an immortal into the past.

-The immortal Wolverine (Hugh Jackman) is chosen to go back to the 1970’s from a dystopian future where all mutants are being exterminated.
-With his regenerative powers, he is able to be sent far enough into the past to prevent the implementation of the Sentinel program by Bolivar Trask (Peter Dinklage).
+The immortal Wolverine (Hugh Jackman) is chosen to go back to the 1970s from a dystopian future where all mutants are being exterminated.
+With his regenerative powers, he can be sent far enough into the past to prevent the implementation of the Sentinel program by Bolivar Trask (Peter Dinklage).
 As his future consciousness links to his past self, he sets out to find Professor Xavier (James McAvoy/Patrick Stewart) and Magneto (Michael Fassbender/Ian McKellen).
 These two powerful mutants are the only ones who can stop Mystique (Jennifer Lawrence) from her assassination of Trask, which would lead to her capture and the eventual upgrades of the Sentinels.
 While Magneto uses the Sentinels to attack President Nixon, Mystique still holds the key to whether or not the future will change.

 Back to the Future: Part III